rockettheme/docs/Docs/magento/themes/rokmage_mobile/setup.md

 ### Using the Theme Roller

-When you visit the Theme Roller site, you'll see 3 identical "swatches", marked A, B and C:
+When you visit the Theme Roller site, you will see 3 identical "swatches", marked A, B and C:

 ![][style1]